abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 **Question:** What is the type equivalent of subsets in programming?

-**Question:** Do you recognise some of the basic functions we defined in programming languages you know?
+**Question:** Do you recognize some of the basic functions we defined in programming languages you know?

 Some functions in programming (also called methods, subroutines, etc.) kinda resemble mathematical functions - they sometimes take one value of a given type (or in other words, an element that belongs to a given set) and always return exactly one element which belongs to another type (or set).
 For example here is a function which that takes an argument of type `Char` and returns a `Boolean`, depending on whether the character is a letter.